 What Is the Average Cost of Maintaining a Car?

 The cost of a car goes far beyond its sticker price, as cars need to be regularly maintained to keep them running efficiently and to get many miles out of them.
 The average annual cost of car maintenance is $792, or $66 a month, according to AAA.
 A car maintenance schedule includes things like regular oil changes, tire rotation, and keeping the tires properly inflated.
-Maintaining a vehicle, be it a car, truck, or RV, is the easiest it’s ever been now that vehicles come equipped with dashboard indicators that alert the driver to necessary maintenance tasks, such as an oil change after a certain number of miles, when the air pressure in a tire is low, or if there’s an issue with the engine.
+Maintaining a vehicle is the easiest it’s ever been now that vehicles come equipped with dashboard indicators that alert the driver to necessary maintenance tasks, such as an oil change after a certain number of miles, when the air pressure in a tire is low, or if there’s an issue with the engine.
 No one likes to see the “check engine” light appear on their dashboard, and proper maintenance can help you to avoid this dreaded indicator.
 The following car maintenance tips will not only help to extend the life of your car, but they’ll also help to keep your car repair costs down along the way.

 5 Tips to Keep Car Maintenance Costs Down